mongodb/specifications/source/sessions/driver-sessions.rst

 ``ServerSession`` instances that have not been used recently and that potentially will be discarded if they are not used again before they expire.

+An implicit session MUST be returned to the pool immediately following the completion of an operation.
+When an implicit session is associated with a cursor for use with ``getMore`` operations, the session MUST be returned to the pool immediately following a ``getMore`` operation that indicates that the cursor has been exhausted.
+In particular, it MUST not wait until all documents have been iterated by the application or until the application disposes of the cursor.
+For language runtimes that provide the ability to attach finalizers to objects that are run prior to garbage collection, the cursor class SHOULD return an implicit session to the pool in the finalizer if the cursor has not already been exhausted.

 Algorithm to acquire a ServerSession instance from the server session pool
 --------------------------------------------------------------------------